 - Administrative records kept by the Vice President and Dean of the College or members of the staff shall be known as the student’s general education file.
 It shall include the student’s admission file, correspondence by or to the University pertaining to the student, interview reports made by the Dean or members of the Vice President and Dean of the College staff, official University Student Conduct Board correspondence, and any records about formal action taken by the University, officials of the University, or officially recognized groups of the University with regard to the student.

 - Official academic records, including transcripts thereof, should be an unabridged and chronological record of all courses undertaken with grades received and progress toward graduation.
 Transcripts of academic records shall contain only information about academic status, including any interruptions in the student’s progress.
 Except for intra-institutional use, academic records and transcripts shall be made available only with the formal consent of the student involved.

 - Disciplinary records maintained by the disciplinary officer are for internal use and as such shall not be made available to persons outside the institution except on formal authorization of the student involved, or under legal compulsion.
 Intra-institutional use shall be restricted to the Disciplinary Officer, who may disclose and interpret the record to other officials in the institution when necessary for the discharge of their duties.

-- Medical records shall be under the direct supervision of a member of the Student Health Service in order to ensure the special legal protection which is assured communications between physician and patient.
+- Medical records shall be under the direct supervision of a member of Student Health Services in order to ensure the special legal protection which is assured communications between physician and patient.